ltebean/easy-yaml/README.md

-easy-yaml provides an easy-to-use api to access the yaml configuraion.
+easy-yaml provides an easy-to-use api to access the yaml configuraion, the config will be parsed as a combination of List and Map.

 ###Example: